-- The Directorate is headed by Principal Director of Finance who reports to the Clerk of Parliament who is the Accounting Officer of Parliament
+- The Directorate is headed by Chief Director of Finance who reports to the Clerk of Parliament who is the Accounting Officer of Parliament

-- Below the Principal Director is the Chief Accountant who heads the Accounts Department.
+- Below the Chief Director is the Chief Accountant who heads the Accounts Department.

 - Below the Chief Accountant are Principal Accountants who have Accountants and Assistant Accountants reporting to them.

 The Directorate is responsible for the control of Parliament Finances with emphasis on ensuring implementation and compliance with laid down regulations and statutes.